HazenBabcock/UUTrack/docs/source/index.rst

 Installing
 ----------

-The best place to look for the code of the program is the repository at ``https://github.com/aquilesC/UUTrack``.
+The best place to look for the code of the program is the repository at `github <https://github.com/aquilesC/UUTrack>`_.
 If you need further assistance with the installation of the code, please check :ref:`installing`

 Start the program
 -----------------